TomBugnon/deNEST/README.md

   3. Save network metadata (gid/location mappings, ...)
 (TODO)
 3. **Run each session** in turn.
 For each session:
   1. Initialize the session:
+    1. (Possibly) reset the network
+    2. Change the network's dynamic variables
+    3. If there are any InputLayer in the network:
       1. Load the stimulus
-    2. (Possibly) reset the network
-    3. Change the network's dynamic variables
-    4. Set the input spike times or input rates to emulate the forecoming session stimulus.
+      2. Set the input spike times or input rates to emulate the forecoming session stimulus.
   2. Call `nest.Simulate()`.
   3. Save the session's data:
     1. Format the recorders